Yonle/kotak_pajangan/README.md

 ![Screenshot](./screenshot.png)

-a box (container) that open a browser and livestream it via RTMP.
+a box (container) that open a browser and then livestream it via RTMP.

 what it lets you do:
 - live stream what's available on the web to destination stream via rtmp